LivLilli/ADM-HW2/README.md

-# Homework 2 - How do Taxis move in NYC?
+# How do Taxis move in NYC? - Exploratory Data Analysis

 Welcome to the homework 2 repository.